Get started

 Quick start

-I suggest you checkout this page โ Authoring Nuxt Layers
+For more information about layers I suggest you checkout this page โ Authoring Nuxt Layers

 Follow the steps below to have the base setup for your pastel themed documentation: